 Sukau/Bilit: Bilit Rainforest Lodge – 2 nights

-Kota Kinabalu: Nexus Resort & Spa Karambunai 4* – 2 nights
+Kota Kinabalu: Nexus Resort & Spa Karambunai four-star – 2 nights

 From Kuala Lumpur Airport to Melia hotel, it take roughly 1 hour.